SimCmngs/ITSupport-TrainingSimualtion/README.md

 [75+ Common IT Issues: Diagnosed and Resolved](https://github.com/SimCmngs/IT-IssuesDiagnosedAndResolved)

-*Tip: Right-click the link and select "Open link in new tab" to view this list without leaving this page.*
+*Tip: Right-click the link and select "Open link in new tab" to view the list without leaving this page.*

 ---